 B vitamins are often found together in foods and are all important for cell metabolism.
 However, each individual vitamin is distinct and has a unique function in the body.
 Folate can’t replace biotin, etc. They are also frequently produced by some of the same bacterial strains, with some differences depending on the individual vitamin.
 In some cases, B vitamin production is a bit of an insurance policy for our bodies.
 In case we don’t get enough of the nutrients in our food, our gut microbes can pick up the slack until we find another source.
 Here, I address some of the most commonly discussed and vital members of the B-group vitamins.

 Folate is essential for numerous functions such as vitamin, nucleotide, and amino acid synthesis and DNA replication, repair, and methylation.
 Folate is especially important during pregnancy, as it is critical for fetal development and the prevention of neural tube defects.
 Certain strains of bifidobacteria species have been shown to produce folate.
 Bifidobacterium bifidum (B. bifidum) and Bifidobacterium infantis (B. infantis) appear to be the strongest producers of folate, and both humans and rats have increased production of the nutrient when fed these strains.
+Note that folate is different from folic acid, a synthetic nutrient that is prevalent in prenatal vitamins.
+If you are pregnant or considering becoming pregnant, make sure to look for a supplement with folate and not folic acid.
+My favorite is Seeking Health Optimal Prenatal.

 Biotin is important for cell growth and for the metabolism of fat, protein, and carbohydrates.
 Evidence suggests that biotin is absorbed from both dietary and bacterial sources.
 Researchers have found that fecal concentrations of biotin are higher than what would be expected based on intake from food.
 This suggests that something is happening with the gut flora to produce the B vitamin.
 Bifidobacterium species are effective producers of biotin, with B. bifidum producing the most biotin.
 This may provide us with an important non-food source of biotin.